-Experience Yellowstone in its most vibrant season.
+Experience Yellowstone in its very most vibrant season.
 In the mountains, early June is spring, the time when birds are at their peak of song as they court and nest and the hooved mammals bear their young.
 The peak of Elk calving occurs the second week of June; our trip is timed to ensure seeing the park’s iconic predators: Black and Grizzly Bears, Gray Wolf, Red Fox, Coyote, and Badger.

-In early June few places in the world match Yellowstone National Park’s Lamar Valley for viewing the dynamics of large predators and their prey.
+In early June few places match Yellowstone National Park’s Lamar Valley for viewing the dynamics of large predators and their prey.
 Snow in the high country keeps herds of Elk and Deer in the valleys.
 Predators—particularly bears and wolves—take advantage of this, often in numbers that create real pressure between species.
 At the same time, prey species are raising young, which are abundant and a joy to see.

-We focus on wildlife viewing in the dawn and dusk hours, while mid-day we offer excursions to the interior of Yellowstone to explore the geyser basins, Hayden Valley, and the dramatic Upper and Lower Falls of the Yellowstone River.
+We dial in on wildlife viewing in the dawn and dusk hours, while mid-day we offer excursions to the interior of Yellowstone to explore the geyser basins, Hayden Valley, and the dramatic Upper and Lower Falls of the Yellowstone River.
 Our route to and from Bozeman lets us see some of North America’s finest mountain scenery following the Yellowstone River through Paradise Valley.
 Western birds are active with song throughout our days, busy in the long-daylight hours of their short nesting season.

 - Begin on the Yellowstone Ecosystem’s west side, where Trumpeter Swan, Sandhill Crane, and Moose are often found at Red Rock Lakes NWR and Harriman State Park

 - Travel up the Madison River where Elk herds congregate with young, a verdant and bird-rich corridor entering the park from West Yellowstone

 - Watch for Osprey and Bald Eagle on nests